-In many cases, office managers, treatment coordinators, and front-desk personnel find themselves in difficult situations where they are attempting to close a $1,500 treatment case for a patient without insurance.
+In many cases, dental office managers, treatment coordinators, and front-desk personnel find themselves in difficult situations where they are attempting to close a $1,500 treatment case for a patient without insurance.
 If there is no membership plan in place, the staff must resort to offering a one-time discount, negotiate pricing to lower the out of pocket expense or rely on a financing solution in which the patient may not be granted approval.
-Memberships help streamline the treatment presentation process while also setting a foundation on how your practice presents treatment to cash-paying patients.
+Membership plans help streamline the treatment presentation process while also setting a foundation on how your practice presents treatment to cash-paying patients.

 Your program will give the patient two options.
 They can either sign up for the membership plan and receive their savings right there at the time of service OR they can pay full price straight out of pocket.
 Presenting the transparent savings in the membership will significantly increase the chances of the patient (member) moving forward with their necessary dental work.